 Healing hearts and minds

-When kids enter ASYV, the priority is to heal them by resolving their trauma through "Tikkun Ha’lev” or repairing the heart.
-We do this by providing them with love, stability, sustenance, and health.
+When kids first enter ASYV, our priority is to heal them by resolving their trauma through "Tikkun Ha’lev,” or repairing the heart.
+We do this by providing them with love, stability, sustenance, and health care.

-Tikkun Olam initiatives include teaching at the local elementary school, providing food and clothes to genocide-survivor widows, and constructing floors for poor community members.
+Tikkun Olam initiatives include teaching at the local elementary school, providing food and clothing to genocide-survivor widows, and constructing waterproof floors for at-risk community members.

 A closer look